weaviate/weaviate-io/_posts/blog/2022-07-04-Weaviate-release-1-14.md

 [See more on github](https://github.com/semi-technologies/weaviate/pull/1976){:target="_blank"}.

+### Drastically improved Mean-Time-To-Recovery (MTTR)

+Weaviate `1.14` fixes an issue where a crash-recovery could take multiple minutes, or even hours in some extreme cases.
+It is now a matter of just seconds.
+So even in the rare event that your instance crashes, it will come back up very quickly.

+#### Problem

+If Weaviate encounters an unexpected crash, no data will be lost.
+To provide this guarantee, a Write-Ahead-Log (WAL) is in place.
+If a crash had occurred, the WAL is parsed at startup, and all previously unfinished operations are recovered, even if they were part of in-memory structures that had not yet been flushed.
+While this system is very safe, the recvoery could be slow for several reasons:

+- Unflushed memtables could become very large.
+This would lead to a lot of data that needs to be recovered after a crash
+- The recovery process was single-threaded.
+If multiple recoveries were required, they would happen in sequence.
+On a large machine, this could mean that startup would be slow, yet only one of many CPU cores was utilized.
+- The data structure used to hold the recovered items was never intended to hold many items.
+Each additional insertion would degrade its performance.
+As a result, the larger the WAL to recover, the slower the recovery would become.

+#### Solution

+We addressed each of the points above individually and improved the overall MTTR substantially:

+- A deduplication process was added, so that large WALs with a lot of updates (i.e. redundant data) could be reduced to only the necessary information.
+- The recovery process now runs in parallel.
+If there are multiple places that require recovery, they can each recover independently, without one recovery having to wait for the other.
+- A mechanism was added that flushes any memtable that has been idle (no writes) for 60s or more.
+In addition to speeding up the recovery, this change also ensures that no recovery is needed at all in many cases.

+#### Test
+We designed an extreme stress that would represent the "worst case" scenario for a recovery.
+It has multiple independent Write-Ahead-Logs that required recovery, and they were very large.
+A previous version could take multiple hours to recover with this setup.
+The updated setup takes only a few seconds.

 ### Full changelog

 These are few of the many improvements and bug fixes that were included in this release.